 - team players with good organisational skills;

-- possess relevant qualifications and background with preference being given to those who have completed, or are completing, tertiary studies in areas such as political science, international relations, international law, human rights or international development;
+- possess relevant qualifications and background with preference being given to those who have completed, or are completing, tertiary studies in areas such as political science, international relations, international law, international security, defence studies, science and technology, human rights or international development;

 - have prior exposure to, or demonstrated knowledge of, the United Nations system (highly desirable although not essential);